 I don’t think Wes got Sandel’s project quite right.
 Two thoughts:

-Second, Rawls seems to have admitted that the notion of the self he proposed in A Theory of Justice was indeed a comprehensive or metaphysical one.
+Second, Rawls seems to have admitted that the notion of the self he proposed in A Theory of Justice was indeed a comprehensive or metaphysical one (or at least admitted that it could be reasonably read that way).
 Rawls responds in Political Liberalism by claiming that the self implied and required by liberalism need not be a comprehensive one – the unencumbered self is merely a public/political one and not comprehensive.
-This is the move Wes wants to make as well.
-Rawls encourages us to see a public/political self and a private one, the former which is appropriate for liberal democracy and the latter which preserves the possibility for “thicker” and more “communally constitutive” selves.
+This is the move Wes wants to make as well, or at least imply is operative in ToJ.
+Rawls encourages us in this later work to see a public/political self and a private one, the former which is appropriate for liberal democracy and the latter which preserves the possibility for “thicker” and more “communally constitutive” selves.
 This helps Rawls quite a bit to avoid Sandel’s critique in LLJ, even if it doesn’t fully get him off the hook.
 However, it also creates a new problem, which is what Sandel’s new and final chapter in the second edition of the book addresses – which is not merely some “afterthoughts meant to remedy” potential problems, as Wes suggested.
 It is in this change, amid the bifurcation of the self, that Sandel points out the problem with bracketing out religious and moral reasoning from the public square (i.e. the problem of neutrality).